What Does Undercooked Shrimp Taste Like?

 An undercooked shrimp will still be relatively straight, to a varying degree, or have only a slightly more pronounced curve than a raw shrimp.
 A good trick to keep in mind is this; if the shrimp is shaped like a ‘U’, straightened with a slight curve, it is likely still undercooked.

-Related Posts What Does Goat Cheese Taste Like?
+Related Posts What Does Flounder Taste Like?

 Following the letter analogy, a shrimp that is properly cooked throughout its entire body will have a good curl on it- the shrimp will resemble the letter ‘C’.
 As the shrimp cooks, its muscles will shrink and contract, giving a properly cooked shrimp its signature ‘C’ shape- C is the key!